 Set your garden up for success with plants and design techniques that can withstand changing conditions at The Morton Arboretum.
 Registration will open August 20, 2019.
 Three Tuesdays, November 5 through 19, 2019, 6:30 to 9:00 p.m.

 Design for the middle distance using shrubs that thrive in the upper Midwest at The Morton Arboretum.
 The “middle distance” links the foreground and background of a landscape or connects the large features with the small.
 Registration will open August 20, 2019.
 Wednesday, October 23, 2019, 9:00 a.m. to 1:00 p.m.

 Get the botany basics you need to identify plants.
 Whether you are a natural resources volunteer or specialist, gardener, naturalist, or artist this class provides the fundamentals you need to get started at The Morton Arboretum.
 Saturday, September 21, 9:00 to 11:30 a.m., or Saturday, October 12, 2019, 12:30 to 3:00 p.m.

 Get the botany basics you need to identify plants.
 Whether you are a natural resources volunteer or specialist, gardener, naturalist, or artist this class provides the fundamentals you need to get started.
 Tuesday, October 29, 2019: Registration closes at 11:59 p.m.
 Wednesday, October 30, 2019: Online course available.
 (Registration will open Tuesday, August 20, 2019.)

-This one-day conference for green industry professionals and avid home gardeners will feature the latest information and practice on the selection and care of Midwestern trees, shrubs, and woody plants from the best speakers and plant experts in the business.
-Thursday, September 7, 9:00 a.m. to 3:30 p.m.
-2017
+This one-day conference for green industry professionals and avid home gardeners will focus on the latest information and practice related to the selection and care of Midwestern trees, shrubs, and woody plants, as shared by leading designers and plant experts.
+Thursday, September 5, 2019, 8:30 a.m. to 3:30 p.m.